“Let’s meet at the office,” says D., our producer.

 T. slipped a disc, this morning.
-He walks into the theatre, holding onto the door frame, and winces as he makes his way onto the stage, two hours before the show opening.
+He walks into the theatre, holding onto the door frame, and winces as he makes his way onto the stage two hours before the show opens.
 My directorial debut.
 “You can’t go on like that,” I say.
 “You’re in too much pain.
 I’ll go and cancel tonight.”

 T. grabs my wrist and holds it tight.
-There is anger in his pale green eyes.
+There’s anger in his pale green eyes.
 Also intense disappointment.
-The disappointment of one who fears he has not passed on his craft to his apprentice.
+The disappointment of one who fears he has failed topass on his craft to his apprentice.
 “Listen to me, little one.”
-His voice is deep and his articulation like a fine cut diamond.
+His voice is deep and his articulation like a finely cut diamond.
 “Listen and learn.
 You never cancel a show.
-Never – unless the actor’s dead or the theatre’s burned down.”
+Never – unless the actor’s dead or the theatre’s burnt down.”

 He releases his grip.
 I slide my wrist out, take his hand and give it a firm squeeze.
 “All right.
 We’ll go on.
 Let’s just re-block that scene so there’s less pressure on your back.”

-I have worked with T. before.
-I watched him go on stage and play a comedy, and bring the house down, the night after his father died.
+I’ve worked with T. before.
+I watched him go on stage, play a comedy and bring the house down the night after his father died.
 Nobody knew.
 Nobody suspected.

 * * *

-Looking around, you would think the 2008 Credit Crunch never happened.
+Looking around, you would think the 2008 Credit Crunch isn’t happening.
 Waiters in black waistcoats rush to top up your glass of champagne.
 Others bring trays overloaded with hors d’oeuvre.
 Expensive food.
-Photographers snake through the crowds, and flash a spurt of bright white light in people’s faces, which bounces off the metallic glitter on women’s dresses.
+Photographers snake through the crowds and flash a spurt of bright white light in people’s faces, which bounces off the metallic glitter on women’s dresses.
 Arms go around shoulders, groups huddle together, champagne flutes are held up high, smiles are fixed in anticipation.
 You never know, your picture might be in The Stage, next week.

 You can barely hear yourself think in the hub.
 You peer through the dim light, trying to spot that elusive casting director.
 You congratulate the star of the show.
 “Oh, did you really like it, darling?
 Oh, that’s so lovely of you.”

 You decide to travel up the wide, winding staircase, just so you can swoop down it.
-You imagine yourself Mame, or Dolly, or any Jerry Herman heroine.
-You float down evenly, balletically, back straight, head high and always level, and wear a faraway look.
-You’re Eliza Doolittle at the Embassy Ball, and everyone is looking up at you, their jaws down to the floor.
+You imagine yourself as Mame, or Dolly, or any Jerry Herman heroine.
+You float down evenly, balletically, back straight, head high and always level, wearing a faraway look.
+You’re Eliza Doolittle at the Embassy Ball and everyone is looking up at you, their jaws down to the floor.
 Well, one person is looking at you.
-The one who is trying to walk up past you, wondering why you are taking up the entire width of the staircase.
+The one trying to walk up past you, wondering why you are taking up the entire width of the staircase.